Yosemite Slough Neighborhood Adaptation Plan

 - BAYCAT – Bayview-based partner for storytelling, media production, and youth workforce development

-The project team is also supported by other City agencies as technical advisors, such as the Port of San Francisco, San Francisco Public Utilities Commission, San Francisco Public Works, San Francisco Municipal Transportation Agency, the Office of Resilience and Capital Planning, the Office of Community Investment and Infrastructure, and more.
+The project team is also supported by other City agencies as technical advisors, he Port of San Francisco, San Francisco Department of Public Health, San Francisco Public Utilities Commission, San Francisco Public Works, San Francisco Recreation and Park Department, San Francisco Municipal Transportation Agency, the Office of Resilience and Capital Planning, and the Office of Community Investment and Infrastructure.

 Where is the project area?